Setting Up API Endpoints

 import { BASE_FIELDS } from '@/constants';

-The controllers are going to declare full CRUD operations for User and Task entities, implemented as follows:
+The controllers declare full CRUD operations for User and Task entities, implemented as follows:

-- Each method is decorated with @operation decorator that describes the operation, including
+- Each method is decorated with the @operation decorator that describes the operation, including

-sessionGuarddecorator to protect the endpoints, as described in the authentication article. - The โget allโ endpoints use
+sessionGuarddecorator to protect the endpoints, as described in the Authentication article. - The “get all” endpoints use the

-x-tool-disableoperation option to exclude them from being used as tools by AI.
-The tools are going to use search endpoints instead to simulate more realistic scenarios.
+x-tool['hidden']operation option implemented with the@operation.tool()decorator to exclude them from being used as AI tools.
+Instead, the tools use search endpoints that rely on OpenAI Embeddings to simulate more realistic scenarios.

-The services are going to implement the actual business logic for each controller method, including database operations using Prisma client and embedding generation using OpenAI embeddings.
+The services implement the actual business logic for each procedure, including database operations and vector generation/search via OpenAI embeddings.

 - Database requests are invoked using

-__isDeletedproperty to help the front-end to reconcile the state properly for soft deletions, see State page.
-The property is added by the Prisma client extension whenDatabaseService.prisma.xxx.deletemethods are invoked. - In order to trigger database events (see Polling page) on task deletions, tasks are deleted explicitly, even though we have
+__isDeletedproperty to help the frontend reconcile state properly for soft deletions (see the State page).
+The property is added by a Prisma client extension whenDatabaseService.prisma.xxx.deletemethods are invoked. - To trigger database events on task deletions, tasks are deleted explicitly, even though

 - Creations and updates are followed by